-Transferable to CSU/UC This course examines the major physical, psychosocial, and cognitive/language developmental milestones for children, both typical and atypical, from conception through adolescence.
-There will be an emphasis on interactions between maturational processes and environmental factors.
+typical and atypical, from conception through adolescence.
+There will be an emphasis on interactions between maturational processes and processes and environmental factors.
 While studying developmental theory and investigative research methodologies, students will observe children, evaluate individual differences and analyze characteristics of development at various stages.
 Designed as a foundation course for careers in ECE, Education, Human Services, Health and related fields.
 (L)

+E

-1683 MTWTH 10:30AM-12:35PM J.Mullin
+683 MTWTH 10:30AM-12:35PM J.M lullin W-801

-W-801 ECE-31 Child, Family, Community
+C -31 Child, Family, Communi ty - Dunits

-Transferable to CSU/UC An examination of the developing child in a societal context focusing on the interrelationship of family, school and community and emphasizes historical and socio-cultural factors.
+'n examination of the developing child ferable to societal

+focusing on the interrelationship of family, school and community and emphasizes historical and socio-cultural factors.
 The processes of socialization and identity development will be highlighted, showing the importance of respectful, reciprocal relationships that support and empower families.
 (L)

-8524 MTWTH 1:00PM-3:05PM J.Mullin
+8524 MTWTH 1:00PM-3:05PM J.Mullin W-801

+:

+-

+: